 I pulled out three of the six seeds—the ones with the strongest rootlets—and planted them in individual pots, covered with about an inch and a half of good potting soil, watered them well, and left them outside.
 I left the remaining pits in the fridge for a bit more chilling out.

-While it took the seeds to nearly four months to create that rootlet, green sprouts came much faster!
-In just two weeks that little seed I’d planted started sprouting green.
+While it took the seeds to nearly four months to create that rootlet, the green sprouts came much faster!
+In just two weeks that little nectarine seed I’d planted started sprouting and I had my own little stone fruit tree.
 Experience has shown me that these particular fruit trees grow at a steady clip, and so far that seems to true with these seedlings.
 Every time I step outside to check them, the little tree is just a bit taller.

 Will these trees bear fruit here, in our more tropical Hawaii climate, with fewer chill hours?
 Who’s to say?
 But for now, I’m thrilled to have had success in starting these special stone fruit from seeds.
 Time will tell if we’ll actually get to taste the fruits of that experiment!